More than 1 million dropped from Medicaid as states start post-pandemic purge of rolls

 Most got dropped for not filling out paperwork.

-Though the eligibility review is required by the federal government, President’s Joe Biden’s administration isn’t too pleased at how efficiently some other states are accomplishing the task.
+Though the eligibility review is required by the federal government, President Joe Biden’s administration isn’t too pleased with how efficiently some other states are accomplishing the task.

 “Pushing through things and rushing it will lead to eligible people — kids and families — losing coverage for some period of time,” Daniel Tsai, a top federal Medicaid official recently told reporters.